Skip to main content

 High European standards

-Andorra follows strict EU food safety regulations.
-All restaurants maintain high hygiene standards.
+Andorra follows strict EU food safety rules, and restaurants are held to high hygiene standards.

 LOW